webdigga/large-currency-transfers-co-uk/src/posts/shooting-ear-plugs.md

 rightImage: /static/img/amazon_shoot.webp
 rightImageAlt: Ear Protection For Shooting
 ---
 Engage in shooting activities with confidence, knowing that Auritech SHOOT Hearing Protectors have your hearing covered.
-With noise levels reaching up to 150dB during shooting, permanent damage can occur even at 85dB, making hearing protection essential.
+Loud noises from shooting can cause permanent damage, even at lower levels.
+It's important to use hearing protection.
 Developed over two decades by leading experts, Auritech SHOOT Hearing Protectors outshine traditional foam, wax, or silicone earplugs.

-**Why Choose Auritech Ear Protection For Shooting:**
+## Why Choose Auritech Ear Protection For Shooting:

-* Support for shooting safety by effectively reducing noise levels and protecting your hearing during shooting activities.
+Support for shooting safety by effectively reducing noise levels and protecting your hearing during shooting activities.

-* Reduced Gun Blast noise
+Reduced Gun Blast noise

-* Conversations and natural sounds remain clearly audible, ensuring you stay connected to your surroundings while still enjoying optimal hearing protection.
+You can hear conversations and natural sounds while still protecting your hearing.
+Stay connected to your surroundings with optimal protection.

-* The ideal protection for all shooting activities
+The ideal protection for all shooting activities

-**What makes Auritech shooting ear plugs different?**
+## What makes Auritech shooting ear plugs different?

-* Precision-tuned Ceramic Filters: Our earplugs feature precision-tuned ceramic filters that provide maximum protection from loud noises typically encountered during shooting activities, while still allowing you to hear important sounds like conversations and range commands.
+Our earplugs have ceramic filters that protect your ears from loud noises while shooting.
+These filters allow you to hear important sounds such as talking and commands at the shooting range.

-* Comfortable Fit: Auritech shooting earplugs are designed for comfort, ensuring you can wear them for extended periods without discomfort or irritation.
+Auritech shooting earplugs are made for comfort, so you can wear them for a long time without any discomfort.

-* Customisable Options: We offer a range of options to suit different preferences, including customizable filters and earplug materials.
+Customisable Options: We offer a range of options to suit different preferences, including customisable filters and earplug materials.

-* Long-lasting and Durable: Auritech shooting earplugs are built to last, providing reliable protection over many uses.
+Long-lasting and Durable: Auritech shooting earplugs are built to last, providing reliable protection over many uses.

-* Expertise and Reputation: Developed by leading audiology experts with over 20 years of experience, Auritech shooting earplugs are trusted by professionals and enthusiasts alike for their effectiveness and reliability.
+Auritech shooting earplugs are made by experts in audiology with 20+ years of experience.
+They are trusted by both professionals and enthusiasts for being effective and reliable.

-Auritech Ear Protection for shooting are precision-tuned, patented ceramic sound filters offer maximum protection from shooting and other high-noise activities like fireworks, while preserving clear surrounding conversation without muffling.
+Auritech Ear Protection for shooting uses special filters to protect your ears from loud noises like shooting and fireworks.
+It keeps conversations clear without blocking sound.
 Specifically designed for shooting enthusiasts, Auritech Shoot Hearing Protectors deliver optimum attenuation at the frequencies crucial for shooting.

 Constructed from silicone-free, hypoallergenic thermoplastic, our earplugs are washable, reusable, and supremely comfortable for all ages.
 Independently measured sound attenuation (EN352-2:2002) averages 29.5dB at the most damaging frequencies.
 Don't compromise on your hearing protection – trust Auritech for unmatched performance and comfort on the shooting range.